 Today Hanauma Bay sees on average 3000 visitors a day, or approximately 1 million visitors per year and making it the Top 3 destinations on Oahu.
 Today, Hanauma Bay limits visitors and focuses on educating tourists on the natural wildlife of the area.
 The vast majority of these are tourists, but locals here on Oahu love this beach as well and many of them visit it daily.

-The bay is closed to the public every Tuesday, Christmas Day and New Years Day to allow the fish a day of feeding without interruption.
+The bay is now closed to the public every Monday & Tuesday.
+It is also closed Christmas Day and New Years Day to allow the fish a day of feeding without interruption.